Christ Church Watney Street (1841 – 1951)

 the church to

-take over the small school in Devonshire Street run by the Ragged
+take over the small school at the southern end of Devonshire Street run by the Ragged

 Union (now the Shaftesbury